Mers: The new coronavirus explained

-The World Health Organization (WHO) says MERS appears "increasingly" likely that novel coronavirus can be passed between people in close contact.
+The World Heath Organization (WHO) says the new coronavirus appears to be passing between people in close contact.

 What is this new virus and should we be concerned?

 What is this new virus?

 It is a type of coronavirus.
 Coronaviruses are a large family of viruses which includes the common cold and severe acute respiratory syndrome (Sars).

 The first Mers fatality was recorded in June 2012 in Saudi Arabia.
 According to the World Health Organization (WHO), at least 449 people have now died from the virus.

 Mers is a virus that is transmitted from animals to humans.
 The WHO says that camels are likely to be a source of Mers infection but the exact route of transmission is not yet known.

 There have been cases where the virus has spread between two people but close contact seems to be needed.

 Cases have been confirmed in 25 countries in the Middle East, Europe and Asia.
 The majority of the cases have been reported in Saudi Arabia.